rodw/rodw.github.com/article/how-to-develop-a-sourcing-strategy.md

 (For the sake of convenience, we'll call the "things" we've chosen to include in the strategy "functions".)

-Run down the list of functions you identified in [step 1](#Enumerate-things-to-be-sourced).
-For each item on the list we'll want to evaluate two questions:
+Review the functions you identified in [step 1](#Enumerate-things-to-be-sourced).
+For each item on the list we'll want to answer two questions:

 1. On a scale of 1 to 10, how "intimate" is our relationship with the supplier of this function?
 For example: If the supplier is an employee, we might rate this function a 10.
 If the supplier is a mass-market SaaS website, we might rate this function a 1.